pydata/xarray/doc/getting-started-guide/faq.rst

 `netCDF4-python`__ provides a lower level interface for working with netCDF and OpenDAP datasets in Python.
-We use netCDF4-python internally in xarray, and have contributed a number of improvements and fixes upstream. xarray does not yet support all of netCDF4-python's features, such as modifying files on-disk.
+We use netCDF4-python internally in xarray, and have contributed a number of improvements and fixes upstream.
+Xarray does not yet support all of netCDF4-python's features, such as modifying files on-disk.